 You may add multi-character phonetics to the list.
 WriteLog falls back to the single-character phonetics after first failing to find longer strings in its prerecorded collection in its WaveFiles directory.
 For example, when sounding out callsigns “W0” through “W9” maybe you find an advantage to prerecording the character pair together rather than letting WriteLog splice

 9.WAV.
 To accomplish this, add the ten two-letter “phonetics” W0 through W9 to end of your script.
 The Phonetics Finder will create labels for them, but they’ll be numbered.
 Click on the extra labels, one at a time, and edit their names to W0 through W9.
 (You will notice that the Phonetics Finder’s first few labels beyond ‘Question’ are: “CQ TEST” “TU TEST” “CALL?”
 Just edit them as you need.)
 Once the files

 W9.WAV are saved in WriteLog’s WaveFiles directory, WriteLog’s %C processing will use those multi-character files—wherever W0 through W9 appear in the CALL—in preference to splicing together their individual character WAV files.

 Advanced Topic: Most recent WriteLog versions: 11.40 and 12.09

-WriteLog versions 11 and 12, as of 11.40 and 12.09, can use an alternative to the File/Export-multiple above that creates 38 individual WAV files.
-These latest WriteLog versions can use the two files from Audcity’s File/Export-Audo: create the file, in the same WaveFiles directory, named
+WriteLog versions 11 and 12, as of 11.40 and 12.09, will additionally search for an alternative to the individual WAV files that each sound out a character.
+These latest WriteLog versions can find multiple phonetics in a single recording.
+Use the two files from Audcity’s File/Export-Audo: create the file, in the same WaveFiles directory, named

 Advanced Topic: Note for issues with station mic at CD-compatible vs DVD rate